Electromechanical Technician Program FAQ

 Once enrolled in the Electromechanical program, you are responsible for obeying and supporting an honor system that prohibits lying, cheating, or stealing in relation to the academic practices of George Brown College.
 The honor systems also required you to refrain from conduct that significantly impairs the welfare or the educational opportunities of others in the George Brown College community.
 You are expected to do your own work in all aspects of your program.

-Please note that there is no refund on the Interactive Learning Package (USB).
-Please note that the textbooks cannot be returned for a refund.
+Please note that there is no refund on the program web-based curriculum material.
+Please also note that the textbook cannot be returned for a refund.

-- Student Number
+2. Student Number

 3. Module Registration Number

-- Reason for withdrawal
+4. Reason for withdrawal